Project Baseline Schedule Review – A Complete Guide

 1. Lead or Negative Lag – Check if negative lag is present in the schedule.
 This technique is not supported by industry standards and shall be avoided unless there is a valid reason for it.
 SS and FF relationships should have zero or positive lags only.

-3. Large lags would be better coded as separate activities – Check for the huge lags and make sure that there is an acceptable reason behind.
+3. Large lags would be better coded as separate activities – Check for the huge lags and make sure that there is an acceptable reason behind them.
 Lags cannot be used to update the progress and indicate whether they were behind or ahead.
-For lags of long duration (such as the delivery of a major piece of equipment), it would be better practice to create an activity that would show-up on reports with its progress every update.
-Generally, lag values more than 15 workdays should be defined as schedule activities for better visibility, justification and progress monitoring.
+For lags of long duration (such as the delivery of a major piece of equipment), it would be better practice to create an activity that would show up on reports with its progress every update.
+Generally, lag values of more than 15 workdays should be defined as schedule activities for better visibility, justification and progress monitoring.

 4. Lags that do not overlap the activity – Lags that do not overlap either the predecessor or successor activity are unusual.
 Lags are used to describe linked activities that are staggered and/or partially overlap in time.